Nanda Bergstein Nanda Bergstein

 Achieving true sustainability requires a delicate balance.
 Effective regulation must support and encourage innovation without stifling it, fostering an environment where sustainable solutions can thrive and make a meaningful impact.

-IT ALL STARTED WITH A BOLD QUESTION
+THE START: A BOLD QUESTION

 It all started with a bold question: what if we could solve the global (micro)plastics challenge?